 Now owned by the Regional Council, the castle once belonged to the Fénis branch of the lords of Challant until 1716, when it was sold to Count Baldassarre Castellar of Saluzzo Paesana.
 Then it was turned into a rural dwelling with the ground-floor rooms transformed into stables, and the first floor was used as a barn.
 In 1895, it was purchased by Alfredo d’Andrade, who started restoration works that were completed by Mesturino.

-At first glance, it may seem like any other castle, but visitors claim to have heard voices from the restricted area of the castle.
+At first glance, it may seem like any other castle, but visitors claim it is haunted, as they have heard voices from the restricted area of the castle.
 Allegedly, the voices belong to spirits trying to communicate with humans to help them with their unfinished tasks.

 Despite its mysterious and spooky history, the house is still inhabited today, but those who live there claim to have experienced paranormal activity as they glimpsed apparitions on more than one occasion.